halilozercan/SMP/README.md

 - Body should always be encoded with Unicode(UTF-8).
 - Seperated from header with only a new line.
 This new line is not part of the body.
 Any new lines or whitespaces afterwards are assumed to be part of the body.

+#### Multi-Part Body

+One of the most important specifications of SMP is that it can support multiple communication chains at the same time.
+Different Q&As can occur simultenously.
+However, there needs to be a regulation governing multi-part messages.
+It would be impossible to understand which parts belong to which header.

+If a message is long and divided into parts, the message must specify ID field in the header.
+Remaining parts must also use the same ID in the header.
+Because TCP is a blocking messaging protocol, parts are not required to be labeled.
+Each part that is received can be concatenated to form a complete body.

 ## Errors

 Socket programming is prone to errors.
 There are different kinds of error ranging from initial connections to timeout exceptions.
 This standard offers some methods to handle specific errors.